 ARTICLE VI - POWERS OF THE CHURCH

 VI-A. The Association shall have all the powers. rights, and privileges normally exercised by a church.
 However, nothing in this Constitution, or in any By-Laws or procedural rules adopted by the Association, shall limit the right of each coven to continue to operate in its customary way, or shall be construed as giving to the Association, or to any agency or instrumentality created by the Association, the power to abridge or impair the autonomy of any coven in the management of its own affairs.
 The autonomy and sovereignty of a coven are inherent and are modifiable only by its own action.
-The affairs of a coven include, but are not limited to, the following rights: to retain or adopt its own methods of organization, worship, and education; to retain or secure its own charter or name; to formulate its own theology, beliefs, and liturgy; to admit and train members, to confirm them in membership, and to provide for their discipline or dismissal in its own way; to ordain or dismiss its own Priestesses and Priests by such procedures as it shall determine; to acquire, own, manage, and dispose of its own property and funds; and to withdraw from membership in this Association by its own decision at any time without forfeiture of ownership or control of any real or personal property owned by it.
+The affairs of a coven include, but are not limited to, the following rights: to retain or adopt its own methods of organization, worship, and education; to retain or secure its own charter or name; to formulate its own theology, beliefs, and liturgy; to admit and train members, to confirm them in membership, and to provide for their discipline or dismissal in its own way; to ordain or dismiss its own Clergy by such procedures as it shall determine; to acquire, own, manage, and dispose of its own property and funds; and to withdraw from membership in this Association by its own decision at any time without forfeiture of ownership or control of any real or personal property owned by it.

-VI-B. The Association shall have the power to issue instruments, which shall include but not be limited to the following: Charters, to establish Coven Councils of the Association; Certificates of Membership, to recognize a coven that has joined in the Constitution and this Association; and Ministerial Credentials, to recognize the status achieved by a person who has been ordained as a Priestess or Priest by a coven.
+VI-B. The Association shall have the power to issue instruments, which shall include but not be limited to the following: Charters, to establish Coven Councils of the Association; Certificates of Membership, to recognize a coven that has joined in the Constitution and this Association; and Ministerial Credentials, to recognize the status achieved by a person who has been ordained as a Reverend, Priestess, or Priest by a coven.